-Over the last 18 months we have looked specifically at these areas, tapping into the experiences of a number of UK lawyers at differing levels of experience and in varying law firm sizes.
-[Our findings are available here in our recent report].
+Over the past five years we have looked specifically at these areas, tapping into the experiences of a number of UK lawyers at differing levels of experience and in varying law firm sizes.
 In a forthcoming series of short articles we assess the key challenges of retention, performance, well-being and gender diversity, and offer some solutions.

 Here, we look at retention.

 A third of the lawyers we asked reported being unsure about how long they planned to stay with their current law firm.
 Just under a third of senior associates reported an intention to leave within three years, with even wider variability among associates.
 Unsurprisingly, the more senior the lawyer the longer they planned to stay.
 The fact that younger, less experienced lawyers at earlier periods in their careers are more inclined to move around at this stage is not surprising or even undesirable, especially for them.
 It can however present the firm with a problem - this constant need to replace lawyers at this level of experience, usually after considerable investment in their recruitment, induction and training can be a challenge.

 As firms face a near universal need to cap salaries and bonuses (at least to some degree) and increase utilisation and fee income, this creates tensions in the markets with some firms struggling to recruit suitable people.